rm-NoobInCoding/UnPSARC/README.md

 - fillmsm

 ## License
-This project is licensed under the MIT License
+UnPSARC is open-sourced under the MIT License.